ThomiWidescreen/iotech/README.md

 ## Features
--Server Side Rendering with Next.js and React -Internationalization
+- Server Side Rendering with Next.js and React
+- Internationalization
--Stilized with Tailwind CSS
+- Stilized with Tailwind CSS